patching...

 “I would like it open for as long as possible, which means for the rest of our lives and 50, 60 generations down the road,” David Wayne Robinette of Mendota said.
 “I want it open forever.
 As long as someone’s in that valley with a heartbeat, I want that post office open.”

-In July, USPS released a list of 3,700 of their retail locations across the country being studied for closure, which included the Mendota location.
+In July, USPS released a list of across the country being studied for closure, which included the Mendota location.

 The Mendota Post Office was chosen for closure because it is in the category of having less than $600,000 a year in retail revenue with five alternate access locations within two miles.